lmorg/murex/docs/commands/runtime.md

 * `--autocomplete`
     Lists all `autocomplete` schemas - both user defined and automatically generated one
 * `--builtins`
-    Lists all builtin commands, compiled into _murex_
+    Lists all builtin commands, compiled into Murex
 * `--config`
     Lists all properties available to `config
 * `--debug`